 Dispatchers select a technician based on their schedule and location, and assign the form directly to that technician for fulfillment.

-FULFILLMENT: Technicians should receive a notification on their mobile device(2) when they get a new form assigned to them.
+FULFILLMENT: Technicians should receive an email on their mobile device(2) when they get a new form assigned to them.
 Technicians then fill out the form in the field.

 APPROVAL: The regional supervisor must approve all forms completed by a technician in their region.
 So when a technician completes a form, it should be transferred to the appropriate supervisor based on the region(3a,3b,3c).
 There are three regions -- East Coast, West Coast, and Midwest.
 The supervisors are Bill, Tara, and Karen, respectively.